Wasting Light: Accolades

 Wasting Light and its songs were nominated for five Grammy Awards, including Album of the Year.
 The record won the Best Rock Album award, while "White Limo" was chosen as the Best Hard Rock/Metal Performance and "Walk" won both Best Rock Performance and Best Rock Song.
 The album was chosen as the 4th best album of 2011 by Kerrang!, and listed in three rankings of the 50 best albums of the year: 20th by Rolling Stone, 43rd by NME, and 46th by Spin.
 It was also listed among The Hollywood Reporter's ten best albums of 2011, and chosen as the album of the year by iTunes.
+In 2024, Loudwire staff elected it as the best hard rock album of 2011.

 Commercial performance

 The album debuted at number one in twelve countries.
 Wasting Light was the first Foo Fighters album to top the United States' Billboard 200 chart, with first-week sales of 235,000 copies, their second-highest sales week, following In Your Honor's first-week sales of 311,000 copies in 2005.
 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 21,000 copies in its first week.
 In the UK, the album's 114,000 units broke Adele's 11-week run atop the UK Album Charts.

 On the week of Wasting Light's release, 6 different tracks from the album made the UK Top 40 Rock Chart.
 These were the iTunes bonus track "Better Off" at number 5, "Bridge Burning" at number 14, "Walk" at number 24, "White Limo" at number 28, "Arlandria" at number 35 and "These Days" at number 39.
 In both Australia and New Zealand Wasting Light had the biggest first week digital album sales in their chart histories.
 The album also topped the charts in Germany, Austria, Switzerland, Sweden, Finland, Norway, New Zealand, and Singapore.
 Wasting Light has sold 663,000 copies in the US as of January 6, 2012, and closed 2011 with 380,000 units sold in the UK.